-- How long has the same female been coming to the Loch?
-How old is she?
+- How long has the current female been coming to the Loch?

 - What about the current male osprey?
 Do you know where he is from and how old he is?

-- How do you tell our female and the male apart?
+- How do you tell the current male and female apart?